vistadataproject/vistadataproject.github.io/index.md

 The VISTA Data Project is a new data-centric, model-driven approach to VA VISTA master data management and interfacing.

 VISTA's data model - the roadmap to all of VA's institutional, business, and clinical processes and data - has evolved organically over the past 35 years, but has not been surfaced and leveraged in computable form.
-Now, for the first time, VISTA's true, native, transactional data model -  the __VistA Data Model (VDM)__ - will be comprehensively exposed, enriched, and operationalized as a secure, symmetric (bidirectional), server-side interface to all VISTA data.
+Now, for the first time, VISTA's true, native, transactional data model -  the VistA Data Model (VDM)- will be comprehensively exposed, enriched, and operationalized as a secure, symmetric (bidirectional), server-side interface to all VISTA data.

-This  model is in turn normalized across all local VISTA data models creating an enterprise __Master VISTA Data Model (MVDM__), which allows secure read-write across all 131 VISTA systems throughout the enterprise with a single, standard, secure mechanism.
+The VistA Data Model is in turn normalized across all local VISTA systems creating an enterprise __Master VISTA Data Model (MVDM__), which allows secure read-write transactions to all 131 VISTA systems throughout the enterprise with one single, standard, secure mechanism.

 ##  VISTA's new SAFE Interface